piotrkot/simple-cli/README.md

 # Result

-With simple, yet object-oriented design, there are **2 files with total of 113 loc** with no additional dependency.
-The code is with strict quality rules of [qulice](http://www.qulice.com/) and full test coverage of [mutation tests](http://pitest.org/).
+With simple, yet object-oriented design, there are **2 files with total of 113 loc (which is the smallest code base size!)** with no additional dependency.
+The code follows strict quality rules of [qulice](http://www.qulice.com/) with full test coverage of [mutation tests](http://pitest.org/).

 Application supports various options like: